BID Ambassador Helps Save the Life of Woman Who Blacked Out in Her Car

 The BID was adopted by the Los Angeles City Council in July 2007 for a five (5) year term ending December 31, 2011.
 In the short time since its inception the BID has accomplished a long list of remarkable achievements.
 We want to see these accomplishments continue and even expand in the future in order to stimulate business district revitalization,” she asserted.

 BID Executive Director Don Duckworth reported on some of the BID’s accomplishments at the Board of Director’s April meeting.
-“Among other things, the Westchester Town Center BID has provided landscape lighting and maintenance along Sepulveda, street sweeping, sidewalk pressure washing, trash collection, graffiti removal, and homeless services coordination throughout the entire Westchester Town Center area.
+“Among other things, the Westchester Town Center BID has provided landscape lighting and upkeep along Sepulveda, street sweeping, sidewalk pressure washing, trash collection, graffiti removal, and homeless services coordination throughout the entire Westchester Town Center area.
 New decorative trash receptacles, broken sidewalk repairs, and about 120 new street trees have also been installed through the BID’s efforts.
 A new website, shop local advertising campaign, and a ‘Halloween Town Fair’ event have been initiated.
 All of these efforts are directed at attracting new customers to the area.
 And without the BID these improvements would not have taken place,” he said.

 The BID is governed by a non-profit corporation that consists of local business and property owners.
 Board Members include: Karen Dial (H. B. Drollinger Co.), John Ruhlen (Westchester Streetscape Improvement Association), Miki Payne (H. B. Drollinger Co.), Bill Allen (HFH, Ltd.), Heather Lemmon (The Real Estate Consultants and L B Property Management), and Tracy Thomas (Coreland Companies).
 This organization provides assurance that local business needs receive top priority in the BID’s programs and activities.
 During its first years of operation the organization made an extensive outreach to community groups, potential customers, and Westchester business and property owners to develop a strategic action plan of work to assist in revitalizing Westchester businesses.